LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kind of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
 The integration of integrated temperature sensors represents a significant enhancement that will later enable precise temperature compensation.

-The use of analog sensors is purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.
+The use of analogue sensors is purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.
 They are excluded because they require more carefully designed circuits and more complicated energy management.

 In the context of the desired goal of developing a cost-efficient and universally expandable Hall sensor interface, the decision in favour of digital sensors seems appropriate.